 Within her space comprising now three levels, Helene Bailly Marcilhac offers a selection of pieces from the fundamental movements that occurred between the late 19th to 20th century, permanently showing works by artists such as Pissarro, Sisley, Monet, Renoir, Gauguin, Bonnard, Matisse, Marquet, Van Dongen, Picabia, Fernand Léger, Picasso, Braque, Chagall, Zadkine, Joan Miró, Calder, Poliakoff, Alberto and Diego Giacometti, Hartung, Georges Mathieu or Bernard Buffet.

-Beyond its exhibition program and artistic projects, the Helene Bailly Gallery also collaborates with prestigious institutions such as the Musée d'Orsay, the Musée du Quai Branly, the Musée Jacquemart-André, the Musée de Montmartre in Paris, the Musée de l'Annonciade in Saint-Tropez, the Musée Courbet in Ornans, the Van Gogh Museum in Amsterdam, the Thyssen Museum in Madrid, the Bruce Museum in Greenwich or the MoMA in New York.
-She also participates in international art fairs such as the BRAFA, the Salon du Dessin, Masterpiece London, the Biennale Paris or PAD London among others.
+Beyond its exhibition program and artistic projects, the Helene Bailly Gallery also collaborates with prestigious institutions such as the Musée d'Orsay, the Musée du Quai Branly, the Musée Jacquemart-André, the Musée du Luxembourg, the Centre Pompidou, the Musée de Montmartre in Paris, the Musée de l'Annonciade in Saint-Tropez, the Musée Courbet in Ornans, the Van Gogh Museum in Amsterdam, the Thyssen Museum in Madrid or the MoMA in New York.
+She also participates in international art fairs.

 Helene Bailly Marcilhac is moreover a member of the Syndicat National des Antiquaires, the Nocturne Rive Droite Association, the Professional committee of art galleries and an Expert Accredited by the European Chamber of Expert- Advisors in Fine Art.